Harry Potter fans raising eyebrows after Hagrid casting rumour

 Earlier this year it was announced that the network had begun scouting actors for a reboot show, inspired by JK Rowling’s best-selling novels.

-No casting announcements have been confirmed but 32,000 children have sent audition tapes for the lead roles of Harry, Heroine and Ron.
+No casting announcements have been confirmed but 32,000 children have sent audition tapes for the lead roles of Harry, Hermione and Ron.
 Meanwhile, huge names are rumoured for the adult starring roles.

 Fans took to X/Twitter to voice their dissatisfaction over the choice, claiming Goldstein was not the right fit for the part of Hagrid.